ros-navigation/navigation2/nav2_route/README.md

 - How can BT trigger BT node again if its still feedback-pending? preemption!
 Make sure works. + regular replanning and/or reroute BT node as a fallback to the controller server failing (add current edge to closed list?).

+- Can lanes be effectively implemented using this?

-# Future work
+# Future work (by priority level)

-- [ ] GPS coordinate support
-- [ ] nodes as poses rather than points.
-Is this useful?
-- [ ] Provide a 'force to go through these edges' capability
+- [ ] 1 Provide a 'force to go through these edges' capability
-- [ ] stop / clearance -- open-RMF inspired
+- [ ] 1 stop / clearance -- open-RMF inspired
+- [ ] 3 Extra critics and operation plugins
-- [ ] Dynamic parameter handling (remember mutex not change during active request)
+- [ ] 4 Dynamic parameter handling (remember mutex not change during active request)
-- [ ] edges have non-straight paths.
+- [ ] 4 edges have non-straight paths.
 Path as edge metadata.
 Concat when creating the route path. transfortm poses?
 CPR supported.
-- [ ] persist blocked edges between calls and the timemarker betwen sesions
+- [ ] 8 persist blocked edges between calls and the timemarker betwen sesions
-- [ ] Extra critics and operation plugins
+- [ ] 10 GPS coordinate support
+- [ ] 10 nodes as poses rather than points.
+Is this useful?